alpacahq/user-docs/content/issues-and-questions/_index.md

 if, for example, you are having trouble getting your API key to work (instead, check out our [tech-related support channels]({{< relref "#tech-related-questions-and-issues" >}})).

-### Alpaca Securities FAQ
+### Alpaca Resources

-If you have questions about certain brokerage-related terminology or how Alpaca's brokerage business works, please read our [Alpaca Securities FAQ](https://support.alpaca.markets/hc/en-us/).
-It is managed by Alpaca's brokerage operations team and only contains information about our brokerage operations.
-For example, you can find content such as information about pattern day trading, but not about how you can port your Quantopian algos to Alpaca.
+If you have questions about certain terminology or how Alpaca's business works, please see [Alpaca Resources](https://alpaca.markets/learn/).
+For example, you can find information about pattern day trading, wash sale, tax-reporting as well as code examples and use cases with Alpaca API.